boxcar32/HOU-Skyline-Clock/README.md

 The Houston PiClock: A 64x64 LED matrix weather simulator.
 Features a procedural Houston skyline with a glowing Toyota Center (TC) sign.
 Unlike static clocks, the sun, moon, and spaced-out storm clouds follow a real-time orbital arc, creating a "digital sundial" driven by OpenWeatherMap API and Python.

-🚀 SpaceCity-Orbital-ClockA high-fidelity Raspberry Pi weather simulator and digital sundial designed for a 64x64 RGB LED Matrix.
+🚀 SpaceCity-Orbital-Clock: A high-fidelity Raspberry Pi weather simulator and digital sundial designed for a 64x64 RGB LED Matrix.
 This project treats the LED matrix as a "digital window" into downtown Houston, featuring a procedurally drawn skyline and advanced celestial physics.

-🌟 Key FeaturesReal-Time Orbital Engine: Unlike static weather apps, the Sun, Moon, and weather formations (Cloud Clusters, Rain, Storms) follow a mathematically calculated arc across the sky.
+🌟 Key Features: Real-Time Orbital Engine: Unlike static weather apps, the Sun, Moon, and weather formations (Cloud Clusters, Rain, Storms) follow a mathematically calculated arc across the sky.
 This creates a "digital sundial" where you can estimate the time of day based on the icon's horizontal position.The Toyota Center (TC) Landmark: A custom-coded silhouette of the Toyota Center, featuring a glowing "TC" (Toyota) sign.

 The signage and window lighting are dynamic, featuring a signature red night-time illumination cycle.Spaced-Out Weather Dynamics: Heavy weather (Overcast, Rain, Storms) is rendered as a formation of three sun-sized clouds that drift together along the orbital path, providing a more natural and immersive "front" than a single icon.High-Accuracy Lunar Tracking: Includes a real-time Moon Phase engine calibrated to the day of the year for precise rendering of waxing and waning cycles.Live Atmospheric Elements: Integrated support for randomized airplane strobe lights, shooting stars, and weather-dependent lightning strikes that originate from the moving cloud clusters.

-🛠️ Hardware RequirementsRaspberry Pi (Tested on Pi 4 / Pi 5)64x64 RGB LED Matrix (P3 or P2.5)Adafruit RGB Matrix Bonnet or HATHigh-performance power supply (5V 4A+ recommended)
+🛠️ Hardware Requirements: Raspberry Pi (Tested on Pi 4 / Pi 5)64x64 RGB LED Matrix (P3 or P2.5)Adafruit RGB Matrix Bonnet or HATHigh-performance power supply (5V 4A+ recommended)

 💻 Installation & Setup: Clone the Repository:Bashgit clone https://github.com/boxcar32/HOU-Skyline-Clock.git
 cd SpaceCity-Orbital-Clock